asmeurer/git-workflow/README.md

    and `patch`.
 The branch name choice is not too important, so don't stress over it, but it is what people will use to reference your changes if they want to pull them down on their own computers to test them, so a good name will make it easier for others to understand what your branch does.
+In this example, the branch name is `fix-install`.

    To create the branch, run